-This famous organ is now due for an extensive programme of repair and restoration - not surprising given that since its last overhaul in 1993 it has been used daily.
+This famous organ is now undergoing an extensive programme of repair and restoration - not surprising given that since its last overhaul in 1993 it has been used daily.
 The plan for the restoration is not to alter the unique sound of this magnificent instrument, but to put right what has become in need of repair and to do an extensive overhaul.

 Harrison & Harrison of Durham, who have had the care of the organ since 1978 and are renowned organ builders and restorers, will carry out this important work.
 They will dismantle the organ in January 2019 and it will be out of action for the whole of the year while the restoration is carried out.
 A scaffold will be put over the full depth of both the north and south quire aisles and there will also be scaffolding in the quire itself with a bridge between the two to enable the pipes to be lowered to the floor.
 In January 2020 the organ will be re-installed for tuning and voicing which will take approximately three months.